mkdocstrings/mkdocstrings/README.md

       be recognized by `pytkdocs` in modules, classes and even in `__init__` methods.
     - **Support for objects properties:** `pytkdocs` detects if a method is a `staticmethod`, a `classmethod`, etc., it also detects if a property is read-only or writable, and more!
-These properties will be displayed next to the object signature by `mkdocstrings`.
+These properties will be displayed next to the object signature by *mkdocstrings*.
-    - **Google-style sections support in docstrings:** `pytkdocs` understands `Arguments:`, `Raises:` and `Returns:` sections, and returns structured data for `mkdocstrings` to render them.
+    - **Google-style sections support in docstrings:** `pytkdocs` understands `Arguments:`, `Raises:` and `Returns:` sections, and returns structured data for *mkdocstrings* to render them.
-    - **reStructuredText-style sections support in docstrings:** `pytkdocs` understands all the [reStructuredText fields](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html?highlight=python%20domain#info-field-lists), and returns structured data for `mkdocstrings` to render them.
+    - **reStructuredText-style sections support in docstrings:** `pytkdocs` understands all the [reStructuredText fields](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html?highlight=python%20domain#info-field-lists), and returns structured data for *mkdocstrings* to render them.
       *Note: only RST **style** is supported, not the whole markup.*
     - **Admonition support in docstrings:** blocks like `Note: ` or `Warning: ` will be transformed to their [admonition](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) equivalent.
       *We do not support nested admonitions in docstrings!*
     - **Support for reStructuredText in docstrings:** `pytkdocs` can parse simple RST.
-- **Every object has a TOC entry:** we render a heading for each object, meaning `mkdocs` picks them into the Table of Contents, which is nicely display by the Material theme.
-Thanks to `mkdocstrings` cross-reference ability, you can even reference other objects within your docstrings, with the classic Markdown syntax:
+- **Every object has a TOC entry:** we render a heading for each object, meaning *MkDocs* picks them into the Table of Contents, which is nicely display by the Material theme.
+Thanks to *mkdocstrings* cross-reference ability, you can even reference other objects within your docstrings, with the classic Markdown syntax:
   `[this object][package.module.object]` or directly with `[package.module.object][]`
-- **Source code display:** `mkdocstrings` can add a collapsible div containing the highlighted source code of the Python object.
+- **Source code display:** *mkdocstrings* can add a collapsible div containing the highlighted source code of the Python object.

-To get an example of what is possible, check `mkdocstrings`' own [documentation](https://pawamoy.github.io/mkdocstrings), auto-generated from sources by itself of course, and the following GIF:
+To get an example of what is possible, check *mkdocstrings*' own [documentation](https://mkdocstrings.github.io/), auto-generated from sources by itself of course, and the following GIF:

 ![mkdocstrings_gif2](https://user-images.githubusercontent.com/3999221/77157838-7184db80-6aa2-11ea-9f9a-fe77405202de.gif)

 ## Roadmap

-See the [Feature Roadmap issue](https://github.com/pawamoy/mkdocstrings/issues/183) on the bugtracker.
+See the [Feature Roadmap issue](https://github.com/mkdocstrings/mkdocstrings/issues/183) on the bugtracker.

 ## Requirements

-`mkdocstrings` requires Python 3.6 or above.
+*mkdocstrings* requires Python 3.6 or above.

 <details>
 <summary>To install Python 3.6, I recommend using <a href="https://github.com/pyenv/pyenv"><code>pyenv</code></a>.</summary>